Microsoft (Word, Teams, Outlook, etc.)

 - Involving parents is seamless as conversations are instantly translated into their preferred language at Parent Information Nights, ARD meetings, and conferences.

-- The Digital Learning Team can support your use of this tool in your learning environment.
+- Email the Digital Learning Team for support with using this tool in your learning environment.

 How to Get Translator

-- *NEW!
-Available on Chromebooks in the Google Play store.
+- District Chromebooks - Install from the Google Play Store*

-How to Get Started with Translator on a Chromebook
+*Getting Started with MS Translator on a Chromebook

 1. Open Apps Launcher located at the bottom left corner of the Chromebook.